 So, to get started as an animal artist, get some encouragement from your family, add in some mixed messages and a house full of pets, do other things for a living for 30+ years, but keep painting and drawing, et voilà!

 Oh and I hope you agree that my cat paintings have improved!

 What are your earliest memories of painting or drawing?
+Did you have any art influences?
 Feel free to comment below: